Minnesota attractions are visited by thousands every year and are likely to be the popular tourists attractions you will want to explore as well.

 Minnesota tourist attractions is an overview of what people come to our state to experience: the lakes, the forests and wilderness, and our tourist-friendly cities and towns.

-Other pages on our site will take you to fun, wacky, and little known Minnesota tourist attractions
+Many of the pages on our site will take you to fun, wacky, and little known Minnesota tourist attractions

 Some of us really love the Minnesota attractions that rarely get mentioned in the guidebooks.
 These "hidden gems" are often wonderful travel destinations as well as places to spot unusual Minnesota roadside attractions that are often missed by visitors to the state.